tamirgz/reverse-engineering-reference-manual/README.md

 # .encodings

 ## *<p align='center'> String Encoding (12/12/16) </p>*
+* __ASCII__: string encoding that maps a byte to an English character, a special character, or a number
-* There are only 128 characters defined in ASCII and 95 of them are human-readable
+  * Out of the 128 characters defined in ASCII, only 95 of them are human-readable
-* ASCII only used 7 bits, but the extra bit is still not enough to encode all the other languages
+  * ASCII used 7 bits only, but the extra bit is still not enough to encode all the other languages
-* Various encoding schemes were invented but none covered every languages until Unicode came along
+* __Unicode__: Various encoding schemes were invented but none covered every languages until Unicode came along
   * Unicode is a large table mapping characters to numbers (or a table of code points for characters) and the different UTF encodings specify how these numbers are encoded as bits
   * Characters are referred to by their “Unicode code point”
-* The primary cause of garbled text is: Somebody is trying to read a byte sequence using the wrong encoding
+  * __Cause Of Garbled Text__: Somebody is trying to read a byte sequence using the wrong encoding
-* All characters available in the ASCII encoding only take up a single byte in UTF-8 and they're the exact same bytes as are used in ASCII.
-In other words, ASCII maps 1:1 unto UTF-8.
+  * ASCII maps 1:1 unto UTF-8.
 Any character not in ASCII takes up two or more bytes in UTF-8
 #
 ## *<p align='center'> Data Encoding (12/15/16) </p>*
 * All forms of content modification for the purpose of hiding intent
-* Caesar cipher: formed by shifting the letters of alphabet #’s characters to the left or right
+* __Caesar Cipher__: formed by shifting the letters of alphabet #’s characters to the left or right
-* Single-byte XOR encoding: modifies each byte of plaintext by performing a logical XOR operation with a static byte value
+* __Single-Byte XOR Encoding__: modifies each byte of plaintext by performing a logical XOR operation with a static byte value
   * Problem with Single-byte XOR is that if there are many null bytes then key will be easy to figure out since XOR-ing nulls with the key reveals the key.
-Solutions:
+  * __Solutions To Single-Byte XOR Encoding's Weakness__:
     + Null-preserving single-byte XOR encoding: if plaintext is NULL or key itself, then it will not be encoded via XOR
     + Blum Blum Shub pseudo-random number generator: Produces a key stream which will be xor-ed with the data.
 Generic form: Value = (Value * Value) % M. M is a constant and an initial V needs to be given.
 Actual key being xor-ed with the data is the lowest byte of current PRNG value
-* Identifying XOR loop: looks for a small loop that contains the XOR function (where it is xor-ing a register and a constant or a register with another register)
+* __Identifying XOR Loop__: looks for a small loop that contains the XOR function (where it is xor-ing a register and a constant or a register with another register)
-* Other Simple Encoding Scheme:
+* __Other Simple Encoding Scheme__:
   + ADD, SUB
   + ROL, ROR: Instructions rotate the bits within a byte right or left
   + Multibyte: XOR key is multibyte
   + Chained or loopback: Use content itself as part of the key.
 EX: the original key is applied at one side of the plaintext, and the encoded output character is used as the key for the next characte
 * If outputs are suspected of containing encoded data, then the encoding function will occur prior to the output.
 Conversely, decoding will occur after an input
-* Data encoding example: Base64
+* __Data Encoding Example (Base64)__:
   * Represents binary data in ASCII string format
   * Converts binary data into character set of 64 characters
   * Most common character set is MIME’s Base64, which uses A-Z, a-z, and 0-9 for the first 62 values and + / for the last two